sirthias/borer/README.md

 ## JSON Performance

-_BORER_ comes with a fast JSON parser, which enables _BORER_ to outperform most other popular JSON libraries in the scala eco-system, when it comes to transforming JSON into a case-class based data model.\
+_BORER_ comes with a fast JSON parser optimized for modern superscalar 64-bit CPUs, which enables _BORER_ to significantly outperform many other popular JSON libraries in the scala eco-system, when it comes to transforming JSON into a case-class based data model from raw bytes.

-A benchmark against [18 real-world JSON data examples][json-benchmark-files] from a diverse set of sources shows that _BORER_'s JSON parsing infrastructure outperforms [Circe] by a factor of 1.3 - 2.9 (average: 1.71), the venerable [spray-json] by a factor of 2.0 - 5.6 (average: 3.4) and even [Jackson Scala] by about 10 percent on average.
+A benchmark against [18 real-world JSON data examples][json-benchmark-files] from a diverse set of sources shows that _BORER_ 0.9.0's JSON parsing infrastructure outperforms [Circe] by a factor of 1.3 - 2.9 (average: 1.71), the venerable [spray-json] by a factor of 2.0 - 5.6 (average: 3.4) and even [Jackson Scala] by about 10 percent on average.\
+(JMH `-wi 10 -i10 -t4 -f4` on OpenJDK 12.0.1, parsing from raw bytes into the same data model.\
+Results on GraalVM are pending...)

-This is _despite_ BORER's external API being geared more towards user-friendliness rather than pure performance.
+This is despite BORER's external API being geared more towards user-friendliness than pure performance.
-From a pure performance perspective a full type class-based design isn't ideal, since type classes can result a lot of call sites becoming "megamorphic".
-Also, _BORER_ pull-style parser provides the user with one-element look-ahead, which enables parsing into a DOM (if required), but, unfortunately, makes certain other performance optimizations unavailable.
+From a pure performance perspective a full type class-based design isn't ideal, since type classes can cause a lot of call sites to become "megamorphic".
+Also, _BORER_'s pull-style parser provides the user with one-element look-ahead, which enables parsing into a DOM (if required), but, unfortunately, makes certain other performance optimizations unavailable.

 ## Comparison with other Scala JSON Libraries